luitzenhietkamp/Ludo/README.md

 # Ludo
-Game of Ludo developed during the C# course during Sparta Global.
+Game of Ludo developed during the C# course at Sparta Global.

 Classic game where you play against three human opponents.
-The first player to get all his players to the end wins the game.
+The first player to get all his pieces to the end wins the game.